Extracting total Amb programs from proofs: Implementation

+We wrote a program that produces a $\{-1, 1, \bot\}$-sequence with the speed of computation of each digit ($-1$ and $1$) be controlled.
+Then, apply it to \verb|gtos| and then to \verb|ed| to obtain expected results.

-We introduced the logical system $\CFP$ and developed a method for extracting nondeterministic and concurrent programs that provably satisfy their specifications.
-The correctness of extracted programs is proven w.r.t. a domain-theoretic denotational semantics (Thms.~\ref{thm-soundnessI} and~\ref{thm-soundnessII}) and is transferred to an operational semantics~(Thm.~\ref{thm-pe}) via computational adequacy~(Thms.~\ref{thm:data} and~\ref{thm:dataconv}).
+We introduced the logical system $\CFP$ by extending $\IFP$ \cite{IFP} with two propositional operators $\rt{A}{B}$ and $\Set(A)$, and developed a method for extracting nondeterministic and concurrent programs that are provably total and satisfy their specifications.

-While $\IFP$ already imports classical logic through nc-axioms that need only be true classically, in $\CFP$ the access to classical logic is considerably widened through the rule (Conc-lem) which, when interpreting $A\,\rest\,B$ as $B \to A$ and identifying $\Set(A)$ with $A$ is constructively invalid but has nontrivial concurrent computational content.
+While $\IFP$ already imports classical logic through nc-axioms that need only be true classically, in $\CFP$ the access to classical logic is considerably widened through the rule (Conc-lem) which, when interpreting $\rt{A}{B}$ as $A \to B$ and identifying $\Set(A)$ with $A$, is constructively invalid but has nontrivial \HT{nondeterministic} computational content.

-We applied our system to extract a concurrent translation from infinite Gray code to the signed digit representation, thus demonstrating that this approach not only is about program extraction `in principle' but can be used to solve nontrivial concurrent computation problems through program extraction.
-Although the system $\CFP$ and its program extraction is not yet integrated in Prawf (the prototype implementation of $\IFP$), there exists a Haskell implementation of our case study using the type \verb|MVar t| of mutable locations~\cite{HaskellMVar,HaskellGray}. \mps{\HT{Should not use google drive!}} \mps{\HT{If so, is there a way to include them as future direction, if space allows.} \UB{Sorry, I remembered wrongly.
-It is planned to add concurrency but not yet done.
-I removed it}}
+We applied our system to extract a \HT{concurrent} translation from infinite Gray code to the signed digit representation, thus demonstrating that this approach not only is about program extraction `in principle' but can be used to solve nontrivial \HT{concurrent} computation problems through program extraction.

-We conclude with some ideas for follow-up research.
+After an overview of related work, we conclude with some ideas for follow-up research.